 Gum Disease Prevention and Treatment

 You should schedule a visit with Dr. Raymond Ribitch twice a year so that he can check the health of your teeth and gums.
 If you have noticed your gums bleeding, please schedule an appointment with Dr. Ribitch for a check-up.
 Even if you haven’t been to the dentist in a long time, it is important to catch gum disease early before the infection spreads further.
-Gum disease can be treated with antibacterial rinses, laser therapy, gum surgery, or scaling and root planing.
+Gum disease treatments include antibacterial rinses, laser therapy, gum surgery, or scaling and root planing.
 Dr. Ribitch will assess your teeth and gums in order to determine which treatment option should take place.

 Schedule an Appointment

-Remove gum disease at the source with a visit to our office.
-Call Dr. Ribitch at 989.200.3896 to schedule an appointment today.
+Remove gum disease at the source with a visit to our Mount Pleasant, MI dental office.
+Call Dr. Ribitch at 989.200.3896 or schedule an appointment online today.